-- 1 Demonstrate the linkages within the updated Strategic Plan 2022-2025 to local and national objectives and alignment of Directions. - 2 Update the Financial Strategy to address significant deficits indicated in the Medium Term Financial Plan 2021/22 2024/25 and provide clarity on whether outcomes can be delivered on a sustainable basis within the resources that will be available, and implement actions arising from the self-assessment of compliance with the CIPFA Financial Management Code. - 3 Further develop the Performance Management Framework to define and align performance measures to key priorities and outcomes of the Strategic Plan 2022-2025. - 4 Progress workforce plans for all delegated services to reflect the Strategic Plan 2022-2025 and possible changes required to address significant budgetary challenges.
+- 1 Demonstrate the linkages within the updated Strategic Plan 2022-2025 to local and national objectives and alignment of Directions. - 2 Update the Financial Strategy to address significant deficits indicated in the Medium Term Financial Plan 2021/22 - 2024/25 and provide clarity on whether outcomes can be delivered on a sustainable basis within the resources that will be available, and implement actions arising from the self-assessment of compliance with the CIPFA Financial Management Code. - 3 Further develop the Performance Management Framework to define and align performance measures to key priorities and outcomes of the Strategic Plan 2022-2025. - 4 Progress workforce plans for all delegated services to reflect the Strategic Plan 2022-2025 and possible changes required to address significant budgetary challenges. - 5 Formal approval of the updated Integration Scheme.
+Midlothian Council and NHS Lothian drafted a new scheme during the financial year which is currently out for consultation.